frictionlessdata/website/site/blog/2021-10-13-hackathon-wrap/README.md

 *”It was amazing to see a weightless tool used in development.
 I want to learn more about it and integrate it into my projects.”*

 Over 20 people signed up for the hackathon from Africa, Asia, Europe, South America and North America.
+We had a very diverse audience and saw a lot of new faces.
 The event ran from 7th to 8th October on our Discord server.
 The result of those 2 days of intense collaboration were four great projects:

 ## DPCKAN
 The DPCKAN project was proposed by a team working on the data portal of the state of Minas Gerais in Brazil.
 To ensure quality metadata and automate the publishing process, the team decided to develop a tool that would allow publishing and updating datasets described with Frictionless Standards in a CKAN instance.